Bieber 3 solid innings, Indians avoid 3-game sweep by Royals | WTOP

 KANSAS CITY, Mo.
 (AP) — Shane Bieber pitched three effective innings, Bradley Zimmer drove in three runs and the Cleveland Indians beat the Kansas City Royals 6-1 Thursday night to avoid a three-game sweep.

-Royals star Salvador Perez, who left Wednesday’s game after spraining his right ankle, started and hit a double.
+Royals star Salvador Perez, who left Wednesday’s game after spraining his right ankle, started as the designated hitter and hit a double.
 He leads the majors with 48 home runs and 121 RBIs.

 Logan Allen (2-7) pitched three scoreless innings of relief for the win.